p-ioakeimidis/p-ioakeimidis/README.md

 This project implements a Tiny Machine Learning (TinyML) model for controlling a two-wheeled self-balancing robot using the Arduino Nano 33 BLE Sense.
 A MATLAB/Simulink model with an LQR-based Full-State Feedback controller was used to generate training data, which was then used to train a lightweight model in Edge Impulse.
 The final model was deployed using TensorFlow Lite Micro for real-time embedded control.

+### Sign and Traffic Object Detection with YOLO and OpenVINO

+A real-time object detection system using YOLO and OpenVINO to detect traffic signs, lights, pedestrians, and vehicles from video input with optimized inference performance.

 ---

 ## 🎯 Interests